 Overview of app management and governance in Teams admin center

-You manage apps for your organization in Teams apps page in the Teams admin center portal.
-Use the Manage apps page to view and manage all Teams apps in your organization's app catalog, cater to prominent use cases for app management, define access to apps using policies, and more.
+In the Teams admin center, we provide a few dedicated pages to manage your apps with granularity and complete control.
+You manage apps for your organization in the Manage apps page in the Teams admin center portal.
+Use the URL https://admin.teams.microsoft.com/policies/manage-apps to view and govern all Teams apps that are available in your organization's app catalog, define access to apps using policies, cater to prominent use cases for app management, and more.

 App management use cases and the available interfaces